 At one time, I was the most accessible senior manager to over 100 employees.
 I found much of my time spent resolving conflicts, which had little to do with work.
 So, I had always considered myself someone who wanted to help others, but this was not the help I imagined.
 I wanted to help people improve work skills, character development, leadership training, etc. Resolving the conflict of one employee eating another’s snacks didn’t fit my definition of education.
-The Pinch Theory was introduced and incorporated.
+The Pinch Theory of conflict management was introduced and incorporated.
 It was added to the policy book, introduced in new hire orientation, and explained in sub-group meetings.
 My time spent on work and non-work related conflicts was drastically reduced.

 You can find the pinch theory of conflict management and more on conflict resolution in my book, The New Manager’s Workbook a crash course in effective management, Many organizations, large and small, use my book as the basis for their leadership development program.
 Does your business have a management training plan?